jshiriyev/jshiriyev/README.md

 👋 Hello, I'm Javid Shiriyev.

-🌍 A Geoscientist and Reservoir Engineer with a passion for modeling the subsurface world.
+🌍 A Reservoir Engineer with a passion for modeling the subsurface world.

 💼 Currently working on petrophysics & production data analysis and borehole & reservoir modeling.